srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/09-Create a VM with a Template.md

     ![Screenshot of the virtual machine monitoring charts.](../images/0903.png)

 5. Click on any chart.
-Note that you can **Add metric** and change the chart type.
+Note that you can **Add metrics** and change the chart type.

 6. Return to the **Overview** blade.

 7. Click on the **Activity log** (left pane).
-Activity logs record such events as creation or modification of resources.
+Activity logs record such events as the creation or modification of resources.

 8. Click **Add filter**, and experiment with searching for different event types and operations.